-Colorectal cancer (cancer of the colon or rectum, or bowel cancer) is the fourth most common cancer in the UK, with over 41,000 new cases diagnosed each year according to Cancer Research UK.
+Colorectal cancer (cancer of the colon or rectum, or bowel cancer) is the fourth most common cancer in the UK, with over 41,000 new cases diagnosed each year according to Cancer Research UK's bowel cancer statistics.
 Risk factors include increasing age, genetics and family history (particularly syndromes such as familial adenomatous polyposis and Lynch syndrome), inflammatory bowel disease and other dietary and lifestyle factors.
 Survival rates have improved over time, with almost 60% of people diagnosed with colorectal cancer surviving for at least 5 years.
 Survival is linked to disease stage at presentation, with better survival the earlier the disease is detected and treated.

 Diagnosis and staging of colorectal cancer are well established with histology and appropriate imaging, and are not covered by this guideline.